 - Develop and maintain expertise in assigned areas of responsibility.

 - Bachelor’s degree or equivalent professional experience.

 - Understanding of how environmental issues intersect with racism and economic and social inequality and a passion for working to dismantle these systems.

-- At least two years of professional experience.
-This can include internships, activist roles, or other positions, and volunteer experience may be considered.
+- At least two years of professional experience, including internships, activist roles, or other positions; volunteer experience may be considered.
 Experience in climate and/or environmental policy is preferred.

-- Research and analytical skills, including attention to detail and proficient quantitative skills, including the ability to digest and summarize technical and policy reports and to interpret and create spreadsheets and data visualizations.
+- Research and analytical skills, including attention to detail and proficient quantitative skills, as well as the ability to digest and summarize technical and policy reports and to interpret and create spreadsheets and data visualizations.

-- Proficient in written and verbal communication, including the ability to communicate policy matters to a nonpolicy audience.
+- Proficient in written and oral communication, including the ability to communicate policy matters to a nonpolicy audience.